TazeemKhan-dev/dsa-journal/05-prefix-sum.md

 - **Mistake:**
   Used `contains()` instead of `containsKey()`.
-  Also initially forgot that overwriting prefix sum reduces subarray length — always store FIRST index only.
+  Also initially forgot that overwriting prefix sum reduces subarray length — always store the FIRST index only.

 - **Identify Similar Problems:**
   - Any problem asking for **longest/shortest/any subarray with a target sum**